jimbrend/jimbrend/README.md

-//In case you were unawares and stumbled upon my readme as a non-dev, learning computer science I highly recommend!
-Usually two forward slashes means this is a comment too at the beginning of this line :)
+//In case you may have just stumbled upon my readme as a non-dev, learning computer science I highly recommend!
+Usually, two forward slashes means this is a comment too at the beginning of this line :) or often a #, depending on the syntax of the language.
+Albeit, many are similar with object-oriented principles.

 Now time to sound conceited?
-I animated my websites since Swish Max 2,
+I animated my websites since Swish Max 2, these .swf files were fun in the earlier internet days.
+Built most of my websites by just self-hosting them and using tools like FileZilla, cracked Adobe Photoshop CS2 before it was free (with the help of some U.K. friends :), they were English speakers often online the same time as me as I grew up a substantial time three hours ahead of GMT, teaching myself how to use computers (until now they teach us quicker).
-Cracked adobe photoshop cs2 before it was free (with the help of some U.K. gamer friends :), php-nuke was more aesthetically interesting as a Content Management System in my honest opinion, (I better preferred three-column layouts, the whole infinite scroll is too addicting in my honest opinion, I am apprehensive about the current state of frontend development at this current conjecture in our history, I feel it is too gate-keeped).
+PHP-Nuke was more aesthetically interesting as a Content Management System in my honest opinion, (I better preferred three-column layouts, the whole infinite scroll is too addicting in my honest opinion, there are times I believe we should give credit to the intelligence of our audiences.
+I am apprehensive about the current state of frontend development at this current conjecture in our history, I feel it is too gate-keeped, as is a lot of computer science, when it doesn't need to be and could be more welcoming and user-friendly).

-In my humble opinion, these are technologies that should be open-sourced, dependent on the product.
+In my humble opinion, these are all foundational technologies that should be open-sourced, dependent on the product or source-available as reasonable licenses and business models prevail.
 I believe this was touched on during a great discussion with Lex Fridman and Pieter Levels and I think I agreed greatly with Pieter on that sentiment: https://youtu.be/oFtjKbXKqbg?si=RNYb-qXKW56ps4Vp&t=7014

-I also liked Notepad++ on Windows XP, and I learned to Code cash registers in Visual Basic in high school, I always tried to focus, but watch out for those darn CD-ROM drives, I guess they make a nice cup holder? :P
+I also liked Notepad++ on Windows XP, and I learned to Code cash registers in Visual Basic in high school, I always tried to focus, but watch out for those darn CD-ROM drives, I guess they make a nice cup holder? :P They are obviously cup olders and not sandwhich meat rays for balogna.
 </details>